INRIA/velus/Readme.md

 ## Execution from Docker

-Note: this is the easiest method for compiling and running the compiler.
+Note: this is the easiest method for compiling and running the compiler, not for interactively editing the compiler.
+To step through the proofs, we recommend using a virtual machine or a local installation (see below).

 We provide a pre-configured compilation environment in a Docker